Hello FES Members,

 I want to congratulate our very own John Carroll, PE (Indian River State Director), who was elected to the Vero Beach City Council.
 Do we have other members who hold elected offices?
 Let us know so we can recognize you as well.

-We will celebrate Memorial Day soon.
+We recently celebrated Memorial Day.
 Many of my family and childhood friends served, and some continue to serve in the military, protecting our freedom.
 Thanks to the current military and those who came before, the most threatened I ever felt as a youngster was when my hometown was on the top 10 list for targets during the “cold war.”
 Compare that to the childhoods of past-President Carlos Penin in Cuba and incoming President Ron Colas in Haiti.

 We grew up close together geographically but were worlds apart in terms of security and freedom – yet we all found our way to become engineers and officers in the Florida Engineering Society simultaneously.
 Our differences and commonalities have resulted in one of the strongest boards we have had in a long time.
 Great things take time, and we have many exciting items in progress.
 Stay tuned.